onekey-sec/unblob/docs/glossary.md

 #### Unknown chunk

-: A bytestream which none of our `Handler`s was able to recognize.
+: A byte stream which none of our `Handler`s was able to recognize.
 They are carved to separate files, with the filename including their start and end offsets.